3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    ...

 The following options let you define the layout and reserved characters of the delete list you want to use with the ``delete`` command.
+You can provide one or more CSV files as input for the delete list.
+If more than one file is specified, make sure all of them have the same layout and structure.

-.. option:: -f, --delete-list=<file>
+.. option:: -f, --delete-list=<file>[,<file>...]

-   Specify the path to the delete list file to use in the delete operation.
+   One or more CSV files to use as delete list for the delete operation.

 .. option:: -w, --delete-list-preview